 Some other analysis should be conducted not only tSNE, but like random forest, SVM

 I complete the revision for result section, and later I will revise introduction and discussion section later.

+I will supplement tables and replot some figures, and I also will use some machine learning method to make the result more dependable.

 Introduction